← Blog

 DeliverabilityEmail SecuritySPFDKIMDMARC

-Quick path: Start with SPF Builder for a live check, then use DMARC Builder to add context and history.
+Quick path: Start with SPF Builder to inspect authorised senders, then use DMARC Builder to draft alignment, policy, and reporting settings.

-Why email authentication and deliverability Matters In Practice
+Why email authentication and deliverability matter in practice

 • Strong authentication improves interpretability even when it does not solve every reputation issue.